SharvanCN1/UNet-Implementation/README.md

 ## Training dataset

-Our training dataset consists of 30 (512-by-512) input-label image pairs (i.e., `volumes-train.tif`, `labels-train.tif`) and one example of them is as follows:
+The training dataset consists of 30 (512-by-512) input-label image pairs (i.e., `volumes-train.tif`, `labels-train.tif`) and one example of them is as follows:

 ![input-label-pair](./images-for-readme/input-label-pair.png)

 ## Test dataset and predictions

-In like manner, our test dataset (viz., `volumes-test.tif`) comprises a total of 30 (512-by-512) images.
+In like manner, the test dataset (viz., `volumes-test.tif`) comprises a total of 30 (512-by-512) images.
 Presented below are certain exemplars drawn from the test dataset, together with the corresponding predictions (of our trained U-Net):

 ![test-images](./images-for-readme/test-images.png)